-The CARES Act provided several changes for businesses.
+The CARES Act and the subsequent COVID-19 Related Tax Relief Act of 2020 provided several changes for businesses.
 In order to retain employees and help prevent businesses from closing permanently, many incentives were provided to businesses.
 We'll discuss the most common ones still available today.